 Bad hygiene:

 In the tank, your red eared slider lived in clean water.
 You changed the water every two weeks.
 Here you made sure the whole tank was clean.
 You maintained the hygiene.
 But in the wild, the water is contaminated.
-Even if the water is fresh there will be other animals and plants that can carry diseases to the turtle you left.

 The water won’t suit your turtle’s shell since natural water is filled with minerals.
 The turtle shell will eventually decay.
 Many other problems such as skin problems and respiratory problems can occur if the water is too much polluted.